-MATH 131: Calculus II, Section 2
+MATH 131: Calculus II

-IMPORTANT: We will be taking our first exam on Thursday, September 20th in Gulick 2000 (our lab room).
+IMPORTANT: We will be taking our first exam on Thursday, February 20th in Gulick 2000 (our lab room).
 Bring a pencil (or two) and an eraser.
 You should NOT use pen on the exam unless you have some kind of erasable pen.
 I will provide you with a non-graphing calculator.
+Remember that normally I have randomized seating at the exam; since the class is small, I will allow you to choose your own table, but there will only be one student per table and you should be as spread out as possible.